kevinbretscher/Longpia/README.md

 - Nextflow 24+
 - Singularity / apptainer / docker

+### downloading databases

 Depending on the tools you are gonna use you might need to download databases.
+You can run the Download_DB.sh script to download the databases for CheckM, CheckM2 and Plassembler.
+Download_skani.sh can be used to download the pre-sketched skani GTDB-TK database.
+Other databases (BUSCO, BAKTA) need to be downloaded manually with the appropriate tool.

+### Running LONGpia

 The main nextflow script need to be run on a server or node with internet so that containers can be pulled.
+The individual processes/jobs do not require internet.

 If you are using a (slurm) HPC you will also need to set up a configuration or profile for you system, it is best to consult your server administrator for this.
 Also make sure to set the resources.config to appropriate values.